Please welcome Brian from Luke1428! He’s one of my favorite writers on the Interwebs, and I know you’ll enjoy this one!

 3. Setting limits on participation based on our budget and other time commitments.

 4. Allowing each one of our four children to participate in only one out-of-school activity at a time.

 5. Backing off pressuring them if the child expresses little interest in the activity I would prefer they choose.

 I once heard someone say that if there is an Olympic athlete hidden in your child, they will tell you.
 Translation: I’ll know by my child’s communication and actions how deeply passionate they are about something.
 If they demonstrate a desire to be pushed in an activity, then I’ll push.
 Otherwise, by scheduling them into multiple activities they don’t care about, I’m simply producing frustration for all those involved and eating up valuable family time that could be spent in more profitable ways.

 My challenge for you today is to evaluate the rat race that is your family life.
 Are you running from event to event trying to keep pace with everyone else?
 Do you feel pressure to make your child turn out “just right?”
 Is it creating unwanted stress that boils over into family conflict?
 If so, it may be time to set some new standards for living.

 Are your kids able to keep up with all their activities?
 Do you get stressed out running from event to event?
 How are you working to reduce anxiety over what your child might become in the future?
 Are you trying to live out your failed dreams through your child?

 About the author: Brian Fourman is a private school teacher and personal finance blogger.
 His hobbies include rental real estate, running and cooking.
 In his down time, he loves being a dad to his 4 kids and hearing his wife talk about all the cool things CPAs do at work.
-You can check him out providing encouragement and inspiration on his blog at Luke1428.com or by connecting with him on Facebook, Google+ and Twitter.
+You can check him out providing encouragement and inspiration one of his blogs at Luke1428.com or www.ReadtheBibleinaYear.com.
+You can also connect with him on Facebook, Google+ and Twitter.